ReasonScape¶

 - Templates for your own research

-Workflow Guide - Four research patterns
+Workflow Guide - The Three P's

 Dive Deeper¶

-Implementation - The Python codebase (Pillar 4)
+Implementation - The Python codebase (chapter 4)

 - Stage-by-stage implementation guide